ayoungcho-summer/hea-connect/README.md

-# HEA Connect — Back to School Event
+# HEA Connect | Networking Website for Haas Entrepreneurship Association's Back to School Event

-HEA Connect is a static networking experience for the Haas Entrepreneurship Association Back to School community.
+HEA Connect is a networking experience for the Haas Entrepreneurship Association Back to School community.
 It helps attendees browse the directory, discover curated introductions, and participate in a shared Open Space discussion board.

 The deployed site is available at [hea-connect.vercel.app](https://hea-connect.vercel.app/).